Crisp Asian Broccoli Salad

 - Whisk to combine the rice vinegar, honey, soy sauce, sesame oil, sesame seeds, ginger, red pepper flakes, and scallions.

-- Toss the broccoli florets in the dressing and let the flavors meld in the refrigerator for at least one hour.
+- Toss the broccoli florets in the dressing and let the flavors meld in the refrigerator or at room temperature for at least one hour.
 Enjoy!

 Nutrition